 Comparing the Top 13 Restream Alternatives for Multistreaming in 2023

-Restream is a popular video streaming software.
-It has multiple tools for editing videos, streaming to multiple platforms, and improving audience engagement.
+Restream is a popular video streaming software for editing videos, streaming to multiple platforms, and improving audience engagement.

-Although Restream is a powerful software, there might be better options for you because it has restricted functionalities.
+Although Restream is powerful software, it might not be the best option for you because it has restricted functionalities.
 In such a case, choosing a Restream alternative can offer you a better opportunity to enhance your online broadcasting experience.

-In this post, we’ll share everything broadcasters need to know about Restream and talk about how Restream compares to professional video hosting platforms such as Dacast.
+In this post, we’ll share everything broadcasters need to know about Restream and talk about how Restream compares to professional video hosting platforms, like Dacast.

-We’ll also discuss the features of 13 alternative platforms that you can use for multicasting and similar broadcasting functions.
+We will also discuss the features of 13 Restream alternative platforms that you can use for multicasting and similar broadcasting functions.

-Streaming platforms update their pricing and capabilities regularly.
-We’ve updated this post with the most recent information for the top Restream.io competitors as of January 2023.
+Streaming platforms software companies update their pricing and capabilities regularly.
+We’ve updated this post with the most recent information for the top Restream.io competitors as of November 2023.

 What is Restream?

-Restream is a video streaming software that’s used primarily for simulcasting.
+Restream is a video streaming software that is used primarily for simulcasting.

 As a refresher, simulcasting means broadcasting a single live video to multiple platforms at once.
 This is used to reach larger audiences and tap into existing followings on popular social media platforms such as: